Bullfrog County, Nevada: Government and infrastructure

 Bullfrog County was the only county in Nevada whose county commissioners and sheriff were not elected.
 Instead, the law creating the county stipulated that those officials were to be appointed by the governor.
 Each office—sheriff, recorder, auditor, and public administrator—received a $1 a year salary, and the same person could be appointed to all offices except commissioner simultaneously.
 Due to a legislative oversight in getting a bill passed to disburse the tax funds, distribution of the funds was put in the hands of the commissioners.
 The commissioners appointed were chairman Mike Melner of Reno and David Powell and Dorothy Eisenberg of Las Vegas.
 In the legislature's haste to get the bill passed, the county was not assigned to any of the state's nine district courts and thus had no district attorney or judiciary.
-The county seat was in Carson City, 270 mi away, making it the only county in the U.S. outside Virginia whose seat was not within its borders.
+The county seat was in Carson City, 270 mi away, making it the only county in the US outside Virginia whose seat was not within its borders.
 This was a deliberate choice to increase state oversight of the site.

 The county was the only uninhabited county in the United States.
 More than three-fourths of its land was closed to the public; half of it was taken up by the Nevada Test Site, and a quarter by the Nellis Air Force Range.
 The remaining fourth was owned by the Bureau of Land Management, but few people visited there.
 It contained no paved roads or buildings.
 The easiest ground access to the county was by way of a dirt road off U.S. Route 95.